openpermit/openpermit.github.io/README.md

 * Follow [@openpermit on Twitter](https://twitter.com/openpermit).
 * Contact us [directly](mailto:support@openpermit.org).

+## Current Roadmap

+We are always looking for ideas that will help grow the OpenPermit community.
+We keep the current roadmap with what we are planning to implement in our wiki [home]https://github.com/openpermit/openpermit.github.io/wiki

 ## Copyright and license

 Code and documentation copyright 2015 OpenPermit Foundation.
 The specification is released under [Creative Commons](http://creativecommons.org/licenses/by/3.0/).